Contributing to super

 Concessional contributions are contributions made into your super fund for your benefit, and which have generally been claimed as a tax deduction, by you or your employer.
-Typically, these will include employer SG contributions, salary sacrifice contributions and contributions you have made for which you're entitled to (and have claimed) a tax deduction (such as self-employed contributions).
+Typically, these will include employer SG contributions, salary sacrifice contributions and contributions you have made for which you're entitled to (and have claimed) a tax deduction.

 Limits on concessional contributions

 Because of the tax concessions there is a limit on the amount of concessional contributions you can make.

 If you make a concessional contribution it will be taxed at a maximum rate of 15 per cent, and this tax is paid from your contribution (ie with no out of pocket expense for you).
 The tax on contributions may be up to 30 per cent for individuals with incomes over $250,000 pa.

-Excess concessional contributions made from 1 July 2013 are effectively taxed at your marginal tax rate (plus an excess concessional contributions tax interest charge).
+Excess concessional contributions made from 1 July 2013 are taxed at your marginal tax rate (plus an excess concessional contributions tax interest charge).
 You also have the ability to withdraw 85 per cent of your excess concessional contributions.

-If you earn less than $37,000 you may be eligible for the low income superannuation contribution (LISC) from the Government.
-The LISC refunds the 15 per cent contributions tax you pay on your SG contributions and any salary sacrifice contributions you make.
+If you earn less than $37,000 you may be eligible for the low income superannuation tax offset (LISTO) from the Government.
+The LISTO refunds the 15 per cent contributions tax you pay on your SG contributions and any salary sacrifice contributions you make, up to $500.

 2. Non-concessional contributions

 These are contributions you make to a super fund for which you have not claimed a personal tax deduction.

 Non-concessional contributions can include contributions made by:

 - any eligible individual with after-tax money where a deduction has not been claimed, or

 - a spouse